 Beyond the economy, we can also learn quite a bit by examining the market itself.
 For our purposes, two things are important:

-Here, you can see that when valuations roll over, with the change dropping below zero over a 10-month or 200-day period, the market itself typically drops shortly thereafter.
-This relationship held last March, as valuations and the index both rolled over before rebounding.
-On a 10-month basis, valuations rose by 8.8 percent in December, up from a 4.6 percent increase in November.
-Given the historically high valuation levels, we have kept this indicator as a yellow light for now despite the fact that valuation changes have remained outside of the danger zone for the past six months.
+Above, you can see that when valuations roll over—with the change dropping below zero over a 10-month or 200-day period—the market itself typically drops shortly thereafter.
+This relationship held at the start of the pandemic, as valuations and the index rolled over before rebounding.
+On a 10-month basis, valuations rose 13.01 percent in January, up from the 10.2 percent increase we saw in December.
+Given the historically high valuation levels, we have kept this indicator at a yellow light for now, despite the fact that valuation changes have remained outside the danger zone since May 2020.

 Signal: Yellow light

 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.